zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 Activity needs to happen on the database for the database to generate flashback logs.
 To generate activity, you can run the `workload.sh` script in another terminal window.
 This script runs for approximately 70 minutes.
 You will see many SQL commands in the output.

 1. Double-click the **Terminal** icon on the desktop to open another terminal window.
-We will refer to this terminal as terminal 2.
+Let's call this terminal 2.

 2. In terminal 2, run the `workload.sh` shell script to generate some flashback logs.
 Keep the terminal window open and continue to the next step.